Ihor16/jupyterlab/README.md

   to authenticate the host.

-  If it still doesn't work, make sure you added the SSH key to your GitHub list.
+  If it still doesn't work, make sure you generated the SSH key and added it to your GitHub list.

 ## Attribution